kitian616/jekyll-TeXt-theme/case-study.md

 Once the Linking Client has wrapped a job, it can send notifications about its execution via the Linking Client’s `run` script.

 The `run` script sends information to the Monitoring Service via requests to the Monitoring Services API; these requests are called **pings**.

-??[vid of run script from LS sending ping to Monitoring Service]

 There are **three** types of pings: